RekTx/BloosLustOS/README.md

 # BloosLustOS
 A simple C++ emulation of Operating System

-Flappy Bird and Snake game is from https://www.raylib.com/games.html
+Flappy Bird and Snake game are from https://www.raylib.com/games.html